When it comes to major contracts, there are a number of advantages to going with a professional process agent vs. "self-representation.”

 Once the parties select a jurisdiction, the party or parties being required to appoint the process agent must decide whether to hire a professional process agent or, if they have an office or branch in New York, for example, whether to include their branch office address in the governing law and consent to jurisdiction clauses of the financing agreements.
 One benefit of using a contact and the address of a branch office is that you will save paying the annual fees associated with naming a process agent.
 While such fees are not very high relative to the significance of the financing, they can add up if the lender requires that a large number of entities (i.e., one borrower and 9 guarantors) appoint a process agent for each year of the term of a loan agreement and related documentation.

-Factors to Consider When Deciding Whether to Engage a Professional Process Agent
+Factors to Consider When Deciding Whether to Engage an Agent for Service of Process

 - Maintain tight internal controls: The process agent must have a tight internal control system to manage process agent appointments by transaction during the designated term.